Are you pregnant and wondering if you should stop working? Here are the top signs to stop working during pregnancy and reasons you should.

 And still yet, the decision can feel more personal, like wanting to ease the feeling of overwhelm by using those last few weeks to prepare for the baby.

 With pelvic pressure, sleep deprivation, and waddling like a penguin, I decided to stop working one week before my due date.
-Turns out though that my son was more ready than I was, and he was born the day after my last day of work.
+Turns out though that my son was ready, and he was born the day after my last day of work.

 Because sometimes, you can only plan so much before someone else makes that decision for you.